afstanton/startup/README.md

 This isn't an app generator, nor is it a template to run "rails new" against.
 Maybe I'll build one of those someday, but for the time being you just clone this, rename it, and hit the ground running.

+Why so many code quality gems?

+I'm building this as a solo dev.
+I don't have anyone to do real code reviews on this, so I need things to call out the most common, most basic mistakes that get made.
+I tend to hack together whatever works first and move on, and these help me write better code.

 # Relevant gems used

 I'm not going to go into detail on every single gem I add here, but some should be called out.